JGarza189/oncological-modeling/Supplement/patient-populations.pharmacology.md

 ## Patient Population & Pharmacology

-This section outlines the parameters used in the system of ordinary differential equations for modeling the interaction between populations $N$, $L$, $D$, and $T$.
+This section outlines the parameters used in the system of ordinary differential equations (ODEs) for modeling the interaction between populations $N$ (Natural Killer Cells), $L$ (CTL Cells), $D$ (Drug Concentration), and $T$ (Tumor Cells).
+The model incorporates tumor stages and treatment strategies, which are critical for defining the initial conditions and simulating the progression of the Neuroblastoma over time.

+The dynamic interactions between tumor progression, drug concentration, and patient response are defined by the proposed initial conditions, which are tailored according to the patient's disease stage and patient profile.
+This modeling approach helps optimize treatment plans by simulating various scenarios and predicting treatment efficacy for individual patient populations.

 ### Patient Populations